innocenti2010/Data-Scientist-Portfolio/R-Projects/README.md

 Each project includes code, datasets or links, and outputs.

-In particolar, R projects are foscused on :
+In particolar, R projects are focused on :
 - Descriptive Statistics
   > Real Estate Market Analysis – Texas (2010–2014)
 - Inferential Statistics